usekoppa/bot/README.md

+# Koppa

-# Reinventing the wheel in order to create the round square.
+*Reinventing the wheel in order to create the round square.*